wescamp/2p_campaign_battle_system-1.8/2p_campaign_battle_system/README.txt

 This addon was designed to be a simple, straightforward and reliable way for coop players to enjoy the process of building up veteran units.
 Almost all scenarios are "Kill all enemy leaders" and rely on core features of Wesnoth's gameplay: terrain, income and unit leveling.
 Other aspects, such as unique scenario objectives and storyline, do not feature.
 In return for this simplicity of concept, we hope to be able to regularly and rapidly add new battlegrounds so that players can continue to play on new terrain or start fresh with a new faction whenever they want.

-The first release includes 22 maps on 7 different difficulty levels.
+It includes 28 maps on 7 different difficulty levels.
 Only one of these maps is not a "Kill all enemy leaders" scenario and it is a simple "Reach the signpost" scenario instead.
 Future releases may include more imaginative scenarios, but these will be categorized or described in such a way so that the player knows clearly what they are getting into before they choose the scenario.

 =========================